Genomon-Project/paplot-doc/data_mat.rst

   paplot mutation {unzip_path}/example/mutation_option/data.csv ./tmp mutation_option \
   --config_file {unzip_path}/example/mutation_option/paplot.cfg

-Here, we show how to customize the pop-up for each element in the main grid.
-For customizing other pop-ups, please refer to following.
+Here, we describe the procedure to customize the pop-up for each element in the main grid.
+For customizing other pop-ups, please refer the following:

-Six types are set for each display location, but the way of writing is the same.
+Six types are set for each display location; howevert the method of writing is identical.

 **Correspondence between setting items and display**

 .. image:: image/conf_mut4.PNG
   :scale: 100%

-The following can also be used as a special keyword.
+The following can also be used as a special keyword:

-:{#number_id}:      the number of mutations per sample :{#number_gene}:    the number of mutations per gene :{#number_mutaion}: the number of mutations (Even if the same sample is detected plural times with the same gene, it counts as 1)
+:{#number_id}:      the number of mutations per sample :{#number_gene}:    the number of mutations per gene :{#number_mutaion}: the number of mutations (Notwithstanding whether the same sample is detected multiple times with the same gene, it counts as 1.)
 :{#sum_mutaion}:    Total number of mutations :{#item_value}:     Value of one item of stacked graph :{#sum_item_value}: Total value of stacked graph

-Also, for more detailed description on how to set pop-up information, please refer to `User defined format <./data_common.html#user-format>`_.
+Moveover, for a more detailed description of the procedure to set pop-up information, please refer to `User defined format <./data_common.html#user-format>`_.

 .. |new| image:: image/tab_001.gif